 "We are all homeless - just workin' our way home." - Denver Moore

-Our mission is to raise money, goods and services for missions that serve the homeless, abused, addicted and hungry.
-Sometimes, a phone call and bus ticket is all it takes to get a lost soul off the streets and back to work.
+Our mission is to raise money, goods and services for organizations that serve the homeless, abused, addicted and hungry.

-A donation here will help many of those who have found themselves in the ditches of life desperately in need of a good Samaritan.
-For what you do for the least of these, you have done for God and it does not go unnoticed.
+A donation to the foundation will help those who have found themselves in the ditches of life desperately in need of a good Samaritan.

 about the book